Getting Your First Tattoo: Key Tips and Advice

 Ask About Aftercare Products

-Although these specialist products aren’t a requirement, they do generally help improve healing during the important first couple of weeks.
+Although these specialist products aren’t required, they generally help speed up healing during the important first few weeks.

 Ask Your Artist About Their Tattoo Touch-Up Policy

-Most tattoo artists are more than happy to go over your tattoo again for free if it ends with some slight blemishes or faded patches after healing.
+Most tattoo artists are more than happy to go over your tattoo again for free if it ends up with slight blemishes or faded patches after healing.

-However, make sure you ask your artist about their own specific policies, as some may charge additional fees, especially if the touch-up is required because you neglected the tattoo during the healing process and didn’t care for it well enough.
+However, make sure you ask your artist about their specific touch up policies.
+Some may charge additional fees, especially if the touch up is required because you neglected the tattoo during the healing process.

-The healthier you and your body is in general, the better your tattoo is going to heal.
-If you’re eating well, staying hydrated, getting enough rest, and exercising often, then your body will be in prime condition to heal itself in the fastest and most efficient way possible.
+The healthier you are in general, the better your tattoo will heal.
+If you’re eating well, staying hydrated, getting enough rest and exercising often, then your body will be in prime condition to heal itself in the fastest and most efficient way possible.